Bringing memory to Boolean networks: a unifying framework: Comparing the different update modes

-We now exhibit some min-trapspace configurations that are reachable in some update mode $\mu$ but not in another mode $\nu$.
-Those examples also show that $\mu$ and $\nu$ are not commensurate.
-The three examples below follow a similar structure; as such, we only provide a detailed explanation for the first example.
+We now exhibit three examples of min-trapspace configurations that are reachable in some update mode $\mu$ but not in another mode $\nu$; these three examples also show that $\mu$ and $\nu$ are not commensurate.
+Since the three examples follow a similar structure, we only provide a detailed explanation for the first example.
+We use the following shorthand notation: for all integers $i \le j$, let $i .. j = \{i, i+1, \dots, j\}$.